lauraz-15/react-fitme/README.md

 8. Then scroll down the page and click on "Deploy Branch"
 9. Once the build is finished click on the button "Open App" to launch the live site

-Log in to heroku.com and open the dashboard for your react application (remember this is separate from the DRF application that runs your API)
-Select the “Deploy” tab in the dashboard
-Scroll down to the bottom and then select “Deploy Branch” Wait for your build to complete (you can click “view build log” to watch the process in a larger window) When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

 ### Version Control

-The site was built using temrinal commands to "commit" and "push" changes on to github:
+The site was built using terminal commands to "commit" and "push" changes on to github:
--git add .
+- git add .
 (To prepare files to add)
--git commit -m "Some description of the commit" (To decscribe partiular commit/changes made) -git push (push the changes on to github)
+- git commit -m "Some description of the commit" (To decscribe partiular commit/changes made)
+- git push (push the changes on to github)

+### API Connection

+In order to connect the frontend application to the api backend I have followed the steps below:
+1. Logged on to Heroku and find the backend application (drf-fitme)
+2. Go to settings tab and Config Vars
+3. Enter the key value pairs as follows:

+Deployed link for the front end application:
+CLIENT_ORIGIN(key) - https://react-fitme.herokuapp.com (value)

+Development link on gitpod interface:
+CLIENT_ORIGIN_DEV(key) - https://8000-lauraz15-reactfitme-ylzvbqtzz78.ws-eu64.gitpod.io (value)

+4. Make sure the trailling slash at the end has been removed at the end of the link and click save
+5. Add Axios defaults file on the Frontend application, and install axios.[See the file here](https://github.com/lauraz-15/react-fitme/blob/main/src/api/axiosDefaults.js)